-If you need to drain the filter, unscrew the drain cap at the bottom of the sand filter, and drain the filter for at least 12 hours, otherwise the sand will be very wet and difficult to remove.
-Once the sand is well drained, it's time to open the sand filter housing.
+- If you need to drain the filter, unscrew the drain cap at the bottom of the sand filter, and drain the filter for at least 12 hours, otherwise the sand will be very wet and difficult to remove.
+Once the sand is well-drained, it's time to open the sand filter housing.

-Locate the bolts or strap in the middle of the sand filter housing, remove all the bolts or the strap completely, gently remove the upper half of the filter housing being careful not to damage any internal parts.
-The sand filter you see in the pictures is a bolt on style with a rubber o-ring gasket.
+- Locate the bolts or strap in the middle of the sand filter housing, remove all the bolts or the strap completely, gently remove the upper half of the filter housing being careful not to damage any internal parts.
+The sand filter you see in the pictures is a bolt-on style with a rubber o-ring gasket.

 Tools You Will Need

-- · Small garden shovel
+- Small garden shovel

-- · Shop vacuum
+- Shop vacuum

-- · 5 gallon bucket
+- 5-gallon bucket

-- · New filter sand
+- New filter sand

-- · Silicon paste or non petroleum jelly
+- Silicone paste or non-petroleum jelly

-- · Wrench set and or socket set
+- Wrench set and or socket set

-- · Shop towel
+- Shop towel

-- · Time and patients
+- Time and patience

 Because all sand filters are different, caution needs to be taken when removing the sand from the housing.
-The filter has fingers that stick out from the center tube as you can see in the pictures, my Hayward sand filter has fingers at the bottom of the housing, some other filters may have them a little higher up inside the housing, so dig slowly and carefully.
+The filter has fingers that stick out from the center tube.
+As you can see in the pictures, my Hayward sand filter has fingers at the bottom of the housing.
+Some other filters may have them a little higher up inside the housing, so dig slowly and carefully.

 Using a small garden shovel, remove the sand into a bucket or wheelbarrow until you can't remove any more with the shovel.
 I used a shop vacuum to remove the remaining sand at the bottom of the filter housing, being very careful not to damage the filter fingers.
 You can rinse the inside of the housing with water but it's not necessary, then you just add the new sand gently, being careful not to damage the fingers.

-Reassemble the Sand Filter Housing
+Step 3: Reassemble the Sand Filter Housing

-Once the sand is back in the housing, it's time to reinstall the housing top.
-VERY IMPORTANT!
-Remove the rubber gasket or o-ring, inspect it for damage, cracking or splitting, if there are any signs of damage, replace it!
-If it looks good and you're confident it won't leak, use a little silicone paste,(not silicone sealer) and lube the rubber o-ring or gasket.
+Very important note: Remove the rubber gasket or o-ring, inspect it for damage, cracking, or splitting, if there are any signs of damage, replace it!
+If it looks good and you're confident it won't leak, use a little silicone paste (not silicone sealer) and lube the rubber o-ring or gasket.
 This will help keep the seal pliable and will help keep it in place during the installation process.

-Clean the mating surfaces, be sure to remove ALL the sand from the areas where the gasket sits, if there is any sand under or on the gasket, you will have a leak, so make sure you remove every tiny spec of sand, you don't want to do this again, do you?
+Clean the mating surfaces, be sure to remove all the sand from the areas where the gasket sits, if there is any sand under or on the gasket, you will have a leak, so make sure you remove every tiny spec of sand, you don't want to do this again, do you?
 Once you cleaned the mating surfaces and the gasket is back in place, and the top is on the housing, reinstall all the bolts, washers, and nuts, snug each one down but do not tighten them completely.

 Using two wrenches, tighten each nut a quarter turn, move on to the next one until you have tightened each one a quarter turn, now continue going around the perimeter of the housing to each bolt and making a quarter turn until they are tight, this will ensure that the gasket has even pressure and you won't squeeze or pinch the gasket causing a leak.
-You may have to tighten each bolt at least 4 times, but just keep tightening them till there snug, don't over tighten them or you will cause a leak as well.
+You may have to tighten each bolt at least four times, but just keep tightening them till there snug, don't over-tighten them or you will cause a leak as well.

-Backwash the New Filter Sand
+Step 4: Backwash the New Filter Sand